Health care systems by country: Thailand

 Foundation ("ThaiHealth"), National Health Commission Office (NHCO), and the Emergency Medical Institute of Thailand (EMIT).
 Although there have been national policies for decentralization, there has been resistance in implementing such changes and the MOPH still directly controls most aspects of health care.

 Turkmenistan

 In the post-Soviet era, reduced funding has put the health system in poor condition.
 In 2002 Turkmenistan had 50 hospital beds per 10,000 population, less than half the number in 1996.
 Overall policy has targeted specialized inpatient facilities to the detriment of basic, outpatient care.
 Since the late 1990s, many rural facilities have closed, making care available principally in urban areas.
 President Niyazov's 2005 proposal to close all hospitals outside Ashgabat intensified this trend.
 Physicians are poorly trained, modern medical techniques are rarely used, and medications are in short supply.
 In 2004 Niyazov dismissed 15,000 medical professionals, exacerbating the shortage of personnel.
 In some cases, professionals have been replaced by military conscripts.
-Private health care is rare, as the state maintains a near monopoly.
-Government-paid public health care was abolished in 2004.
+Private health care is rare, as the state maintains a near monopoly and most people are too poor to afford it.
+Government-paid public health care that it inherited from the Soviet Union was abolished in 2004.